image

 • Ongoing quality control through regular testing and reviews.

-Both methodologies have their strengths and weaknesses.
-Waterfall offers structure and predictability, making it suitable for projects with well-defined requirements and stable environments.
-Agile, on the other hand, provides flexibility and adaptability, making it ideal for projects with evolving requirements or uncertain outcomes.
-The choice between waterfall and agile depends on various factors, including project complexity, team dynamics, and organisational culture.
+Each has its advantages and disadvantages.
+Waterfall provides structure and predictability, making it well-suited for projects with well-defined requirements and stable environments.
+Agile offers flexibility and adaptability, making it ideal for projects with evolving requirements or uncertain outcomes.
+The decision to use waterfall or Agile depends on several factors, such as project complexity, team dynamics, and organisational culture.

 When to use the waterfall method